verdaux/BookNotes/Phrases/Impressors 4.md

 - [ ] If bullshit were poetry, you’d be Shakespeare.
 - [ ] I can practically hear you getting fatter
 - [ ] It’s not a lie; it’s a gift for ﬁction.
-Man 2: No, that’s what life is for.
+- [ ] Like coaxing a feral cat that will one day sit on you Man 2: No, that’s what life is for.
 —The Lift (2000)